arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### Basic Operation

 Most Arduino boards are designed to have a single program running on the microcontroller.
 This program can be designed to perform one single action, such as blinking an LED.
 It can also be designed to execute hundreds of actions in a cycle.
-The scope varies from a program to another.
+The scope varies from one program to another.

 The program that is loaded to the microcontroller will start execution as soon as it is powered.
 Every program has a function called "loop".
 Inside the loop function, you can for example: